-- a) No development that would have the impact of extending existing development through the creation of new lots shall be permitted except in lands designated for such purposes; - b) Wherever possible, environmental areas that represent a logical buffer between the Hamlet and both future and existing urban development will be used as an "urban separator". - c) Wherever possible, buffers will be included within the boundaries of the Hamlet;
+- No development that would have the impact of extending existing development through the creation of new lots shall be permitted except in lands designated for such purposes; - b)a) Wherever possible, environmental areas that represent a logical buffer between the Hamlet and both future and existing urban development will be used as an "urban separator".

-d The Town of Halton Hills will engage in discussions with the City of Brampton and the Region of Peel to examine ways that a distinct separation between the Hamlet of Norval and the City of Brampton can be preserved.
+- e)b) Wherever possible, buffers will be included within the boundaries of the Hamlet; - c) The Town of Halton Hills will engage in discussions with the City of Brampton and the Region of Peel to examine ways that a distinct separation between the Hamlet of Norval and the City of Brampton can be preserved. - d) Planning for the Southeast Georgetown new growth area shall consider the interface with the Hamlet of Norval.

-Noxious Uses
+3.9 Noxious Uses